adnilsson/Bank2YNAB4/README.md

 Besides the whole UX aspect, YNAB4 was great for two reasons.
 1. One-time cost.
-2. Data stored locally, with Dropbox option.
+2. Data stored locally, with the option of uploading to Dropbox.

 The new, web-based YNAB follows a monthly supscription model.
 Paying $7 to make my monthly budged just does not make sense to me.
-And I don't want to be forced to store all my bank data in their servers.
+Also, I don't want to be forced to store all my bank data in their servers.

 ## Installation